tconn42/globepretty/README.md

 ##### &nbsp;  maxPerformance (default false)

 &nbsp;    Whether to increase performance at the expense of precision.
-If true,

-&nbsp;    sets rendererConfig to:
+If true, sets rendererConfig to:

 &nbsp;      { antialias: false, alpha: false, precision: 'lowp' }